jjw24/Wox.Plugin.Runner/README.md

 This port is intended to be used for [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).
 It will not work for Wox.

+New: Use {0} in your setting argument to allow infinite arguments passed through the query window.
+For this to work the setting argument needs to end with {0}

 To use this plugin, from your Flow Launcher search `pm install runner`

 Changes contained in this port: